 Once HCFC production ceases based on regulatory requirements, reclaimed product and available inventories may enable continued aftermarket use for some time.
 It is important to consult your country’s local regulations for phaseout schedules and laws governing the continued use, sale, and handling of HCFC refrigerants and other products, as this varies by country.

-The Chemours Company offers a full portfolio of Freon™ refrigerants, Vertrel™ specialty fluids, and fire suppressants based on HFCs that are non-ozone depleting.
+The Chemours Company offers a portfolio of refrigerants, specialty fluids, and fire suppressants based on HFCs that are non-ozone depleting.

 Expanded Focus on Greenhouse Gases

 The timeline for implementing the Kigali Amendment to phase down the use of HFCs varies by country.
-Several countries have already ratified Kigali Amendment and others continue to do so.
-Australia, Japan, Mexico, and many European, Asia Pacific, and Latin American countries have ratified the amendment³ and are committed to its goals.
-As of June 2019, the United States, China, Russia, and India had not yet ratified the amendment.
-To address these longer-term regulations, Chemours developed a new generation of low GWP, hydrofluoroolefin- (HFO) based Opteon™ refrigerants, foam blowing agents, specialty fluids, and thermal management working fluids.
+More than 120 nations have ratified the amendment³ and are committed to its goals.
+To address these longer-term regulations, Chemours developed a new generation of low global warming potential (GWP), hydrofluoroolefin- (HFO) based Opteon™ refrigerants, foam blowing agents, specialty fluids, and thermal management working fluids.